 No one provided the kid/teen manual . . .
 I can be the next best thing!
 If you are on this page, call now and find answers rather than guessing.
 Being proactive saves everyone from unnecessary pain, and phone consults are free.

 Teens have developmental tasks that can make them impulsive, pleasure seeking, moody, banging heads with authority and testing rules.
 Keep your teen safe.
-Having them connect with a therapist when life is starting to cause stress sets the groundwork for asking for help when needed, before a crisis hits.
+Having them connect with a therapist when life is starting to cause stress sets the groundwork for help when needed, before a crisis hits.
 Parents can gain a better understanding of brain development in real world terms by coming for an information session to determine what is normal and what is significant.
 Not all therapy has to be long term, and even “Great Kids” can be silently suffering.

 If you are noticing any changes in your child that make your parent radar go off, look more closely and err on the side of caution.
 Sometimes it’s developmental, and others times not.
 Bad decisions can have life long consequences.
+Call and ask.

 High achieving academics and athletics (Seem odd?
 Ask me why this may be an indicator)